-The heater must be winterized (depending on where you live) cleaned, and repaired on a regular basis.
+The heater must be winterized (depending on where you live), cleaned, and repaired regularly.
 A professional should inspect any sort of pool heater at least once a year to verify that the system is working properly; however, if the pool heater is used all year round, it should be checked twice a year.

-An extended warranty term will ensure that you have access to replacement components or even an entirely new heater in the event of a breakdown.
+An extended warranty will ensure that you have access to replacement components or even an entirely new heater in case of a breakdown.

 Number of thermostats

 Small-sized heaters typically have only one thermostat.
-However, for both pool and spa use, a dual thermostat heater is preferred.
+However, a dual thermostat heater is preferred for both pool and spa use.

 Resistance to wind

-Models with a wind-resistant design or forced draft system eliminates the effects of external weather on your heater’s heating capacity.
+Models with a wind-resistant design or forced draft system eliminate the effects of external weather on your heater’s heating capacity.

 What sort of pool heater should you get?

 The key distinction between the three is that they all derive their power from various sources.
-This has an impact on factors like as operating costs, acceptable climates, and the difficulty of the installation procedure.
+This impacts factors like operating costs, acceptable climates, and the difficulty of the installation procedure.

 What type of pool heater should you buy?

-Pool heater selection depends on where you reside as well as the heat source that is accessible in your house.
+Pool heater selection depends on where you reside and the heat source accessible in your house.